AI in retail: 9 questions answered by our in-house expertsBy Tom Summerfield on July 22, 2020

-What is the explainability of an AI system like, and how important is that part of it?
+What is the explainability of a system like CODI, and how important is that part of it?

 Tom: It’s a black box for us.
 That’s where we win at Peak, because there is full visibility of the data sources and all the metadata that lives in there.